Last Modified: January 28, 2005

 This really depends on the type of radiation fields that were used.
 Although it is difficult to give radiation therapy twice to the same area due to normal tissue toxicity, there are exceptions to this rule.
 Even though there may be some overlap between the previous breast radiation fields and the current lung fields, typically it is minimal and not over critical structures.
 Usually, radiation could be given again in this situation but a review of the radiation fields is needed to determine if it is possible.
 You should meet with a radiation oncologist to have discussions about the possibility of having radiation again.

-Apr 17, 2015 - Despite recommended guidelines, a number of women who received chest radiation for a childhood cancer have not had mammography screening for breast cancer in the previous two years, according to the results of a study published in the Jan.
-28 issue of the Journal of the American Medical Association.
+May 28, 2015 - Despite recommended guidelines, a number of women who received chest radiation for a childhood cancer have not had mammography screening for breast cancer in the previous two years, according to the results of a study published in the Jan.
+28 issue of the

 Oct 21, 2011